Charcoal-SE/helios/README.md

     {
       'items': [array of items],
-      'numItems': integer of the number of items in the above array, 'message': An option message that indicate an error may of occurred }
+      'num_items': integer of the number of items in the above array, 'message': An option message that indicate an error may of occurred }